President Lee Jae-myung speaks during a Cabinet meeting at the presidential office in Yongsan, Seoul, on the 9th. /Courtesy of News1

-President Lee Jae-myung on the 10th said, "Conduct a thorough investigation into allegations of illegal collusion between a specific religious group and politicians, regardless of party or position."
-The presidential office Spokesperson's office issued a media notice the same day, saying Lee ordered a strict investigation.
-He did not name a specific religious group, but the remark referred to the Unification Church, which has recently faced lobbying allegations involving current and former lawmakers not only from the People Power Party but also the Democratic Party of Korea.
+On the 10th, President Lee Jae-myung said, "Conduct a strict investigation into allegations of illegal collusion between a specific religious group and politicians, regardless of party or rank."
+The presidential office Spokesperson's office issued a media notice that day, saying Lee ordered a rigorous probe.
+He did not name a specific religious group, but the remark referred to the Unification Church, which has recently faced lobbying allegations involving not only the People Power Party but also current and former lawmakers of the Democratic Party of Korea.

 ※ This article has been translated by AI.
 Share your feedback here.